-After 27 years of refining our curriculum every year, our 500 Hour Massage Therapy Program, covers more than some 1,000 Hour programs, and prepares students very well to pass the licensing exam (MBLEx).
+After 29 years of refining our curriculum every year, our 500 Hour Massage Therapy Program prepares students to pass the licensing exam (MBLEx).
 But we knew and many of our graduates knew there is always more to learn and we have provided that as well since our beginning.

 We are proud to offer the only program in the U.S. that includes all these topics – certifications in Orthopedic Massage and Deep Massage, interwoven with important advanced modalities and knowledge – including Shiatsu, Zero Balancing, and Psychology of Bodywork.

 - What is the tuition for the 500 Hour Program?
 250 Hour Advanced Program?